 AKAH’s school and hostel safety programmes have reached over 50,000 students and staff

 Emergency management teams trained by AKAH aim to build resilience against disaster events and increase the capacity of community members in disaster risk reduction and community-based disaster risk management.
 We work with communities to map and assess risks and our early warning systems improve risk anticipation.
-We also help communities protect their homes, schools and other public infrastructure against disasters.
+We help communities protect their homes, schools and other public infrastructure against disasters.
 AKAH India also works closely with non-governmental and international agencies to implement our activities in disaster preparedness and response.
 These include the European Commission, Global Affairs Canada, other AKDN agencies such as the Aga Khan Foundation and Aga Khan Health Services, and corporate social responsibility partners.

 FOCUS